Vai al contenuto principale

 Learning assessment methods

 The assessment will be based on a joint oral exam with the two teachers, in which the topics presented in the frontal lectures will discussed.
-The students will be requested to produce a report on the Laboratory class, whose evaulation will be part of the final mark.
-The final mark will be determined by the joint evaluation of the teachers.

 Suggested readings and bibliography